gerstung-lab/ebmstate/cran-comments.md

 I checked that the DOI is correct.

-There no other NOTES for any of the platforms.
+There were no other NOTES for any of the platforms.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.